sakilandorg/drupal/README.md

 npm --version
 npx --version
 ```
+* In project root directory run `npm install` to install all needed package
 * Project contains PhpStorm (IDEA) and Visual Code's configuration files, so you can just open with PhpStorm (IDEA) or Visual Code.
-* You need to deploy project With DDev (Recommended) or Manually as described bellow
+* You need to deploy project With DDev Local (Recommended) or Manually as described bellow

-#### With DDev (Recommended) ####
+#### With DDev Local (Recommended) ####

-* With DDev, your environment will be set up automaticly.
+* With DDev Local, your environment will be set up automatically.
 Otherwise, check manual installation section bellow.
 * Documentation link https://ddev.readthedocs.io/en/stable/
-* After installing DDev on local computer, you can run project with following commands
+* After installing DDev on a local computer, you can run project with following commands
 ```bash
 ddev start
 ```